As Amazon continues to expand its market share, it’s not uncommon to see the company’s blue delivery vans pretty much everywhere you go.

 However, while your package will usually come out of an Amazon-branded vehicle, there are times when it will come from your USPS letter carrier.
 So, if you’re wondering why this happens, check out our article to find the answer!

-Does Amazon Deliver Through USPS In [currentyear]?
+Does Amazon Deliver Through USPS In 2024?

 Amazon has contracted with USPS to deliver some of its packages since 2013.
-While specifics about the percentage of Amazon packages delivered by USPS are not publicly available, some analysts estimate that it’s around 40% in [currentyear].
+While specifics about the percentage of Amazon packages delivered by USPS are not publicly available, some analysts estimate that it’s around 40% in 2024.
 This arrangement allows Amazon to save money on shipping and gives USPS a much-needed revenue boost.

 Read the rest of this article to find out how the Amazon-USPS partnership works, along with other related facts and tips!